 We tend to like Trello for status reporting and having everything documented – while we don’t have to stick to Trello, it really is quite fantastic.

-How we track issues during software development
+How our Healthcare IT Services team tracks issues during software development

 We will use systems mutually agreed with your project manager or your suggestions for requirements management, issue tracking, document management, source control and other support functions during the course of the project.